 The Sarum Rite, or Use of Sarum, of the Western Church developed through the period 1075-1558, and was used throughout much of Great Britain and parts of North-Western Europe.
 While a great deal of the texts and music of the Sarum Rite are commonly found in the Latin Church of the west, approximately ten percent of the material is either unique to the Sarum tradition, or is to be found only in isolated sources.
 While the music itself lies firmly within the Franco-Roman traditions of the west and is for the most part readily identifiable as belonging to the Gregorian tradition, there are numerous stylistic details throughout the corpus that distinguish Sarum chant from the generally received ‘Roman’ or Solesmes forms.

 The Sarum Rite is first and foremost the liturgy of the Cathedral Church of Salisbury, but it also represents the liturgy as performed in other collegiate and parish churches within the diocese that would have replicated the cathedral liturgy to a greater or lesser extent depending upon their resources, as well as adding special liturgies in honour of the local saint.
 Further, the Sarum Rite represents the Use of other dioceses within England (excepting Hereford and York which had their own identifiable Uses), adapted as appropriate to the local contexts.
+The Sarum Rite was also used to a considerable extent by the quasi-monastic orders such as the Augustinians.
 The Sarum Rite was also widely used in Scotland and Ireland.
 Thus the Sarum Rite embodies within itself a degree of variability, as is evident even within the rubrics of the 1531 printed breviary.

 A most helpful overview of medieval worship in Britain, with particular emphasis on the Sarum tradition is found in Frank L. Harrison, Music in Medieval Britain (New York: Frederick A. Praeger, 1958).